How do I troubleshoot errors I receive when I use ECS Exec on my Fargate tasks?

 Resolution

-Troubleshoot the InvalidParameterException error
+InvalidParameterException error

-If you don't turn on the ExecuteCommand option for your Fargate task, then you receive InvalidParameterException error.
-To resolve this issue, complete the following steps:
+If the ExecuteCommand option for your Fargate task is turned off, then you receive the InvalidParameterException error.

-aws ecs describe-tasks --cluster <example-cluster-name> --tasks <example-task-id>| grep enableExecuteCommand
+aws ecs describe-tasks --cluster example-cluster-name --tasks example-task-id| grep enableExecuteCommand

-aws ecs update-service --cluster <example-cluster-name> --service <example-service> --region <example-region> --enable-execute-command --force-new-deployment
+aws ecs update-service --cluster example-cluster-name --service example-service --region example-region --enable-execute-command --force-new-deployment

-Check the required permissions and networking configuration
+Add the required permissions and confirm that the networking configuration is correct

-"Version": "2012-10-17",
+{ "Version": "2012-10-17",

 "Statement": [